starriebird/portfolio2017/resume.md

 <p>March 2011 — December 2017</p>

 <p>I worked as a UX Designer and Web Developer for the UX Team and Library Communicatons.
 I served as a liason for the UX research arm of our team to translate user research into personas, wireframes, mock-ups and interactive prototypes to be tested on users and refined through a user led design  process.
-I collaborated with the technical arm of our team to further develop and design in an agile environment while continuing to work with the UX researchers to test and iterate before they are pushed to production.
+I collaborated with the technical arm of our team to further develop and design in an agile environment while continuing to work with the UX researchers to test and iterate web applications before they are pushed to production.
 I built websites using Wordpress and Jekyll, Git, Ruby On Rails, HTML, CSS & JavaScript.
 I also managed, designed, developed and maintain various UVA Library websites built with Wordpress, Jekyll, Drupal 8, HTML5, CSS3, JavaScript using Headless CMS architecture.
 </p>